 SPIDER VENOM INSECTICIDE RESEARCH

-It was for these reasons that in 1990 the author collaborated with Professor Merlin Howden (Macquarie University) to obtain some funding from a Federal Government organisation: the Rural Industries Research and Development Corporation (RIRDC), to search for insecticidal toxins in funnel-web venoms.
-Since both of us had previous research experience involving funnel-web spiders and because the cotton boll worm, Heliothis armigera (now Helicoverpa armigera) was at that time causing serious problems for Queensland and NSW cotton growers, we decided to fractionate samples of H. infensa and the three other common NSW funnel-web species, always using venom from which the peptides that are life-threatening in humans had already been removed.
+It was for these reasons that in 1990 the author collaborated with Professor Merlin Howden (Macquarie University) to obtain some funding from a Federal Government organisation, the Rural Industries Research and Development Corporation (RIRDC), to attempt to isolate and characterise chemically the insecticidal toxins in funnel-web venoms.
+Since both of us had previous research experience involving funnel-web spiders and because the cotton boll worm, Heliothis armigera (now Helicoverpa armigera) was at that time causing serious problems for Queensland and NSW cotton growers, we decided to fractionate samples of H. infensa and three other common NSW funnel-web species, using venom from which the peptides that are life-threatening in humans had already been removed.
 A Sydney private research firm, Deakin Research Limited, assisted in this project by providing some peptide syntheses.
 The author's involvement in the project was to supply venom for fractionation and also to raise colonies of H. armigera larvae and to inject these with any venom fractions that required testing for insecticidal activity.

 Success in this project was achieved very quickly.
 A Hadronyche infensa venom sample typically could be fractionated into about 22 different peptides only two of which exhibited any toxicity when injected into Heliothis larvae.
 But these had the remarkable effect of causing the larvae to stop feeding on the special diet provided and to commence a pattern of uncontrolled writhing that continued until they died a few days later without ever maturing into adult moths.
 In addition, an active fraction of H. infensa venom was injected into living specimens of a range of common insects, including a species of beetle, grasshopper, cockroach, hemipteran bug and dipteran blowfly, and in all cases the toxin proved to cause rapid paralysis and inevitable death.
 However, the same fraction was harmless when injected into newborn mice as used by CSL in their funnel-web venom assays.
 Subsequent work revealed the amino acid sequence and molecular folding in each of these peptides, which allowed them to be synthesized.
 Unlike the sodium ion toxins that cause dangerous and uncontrolled presynaptic nerve stimulation in humans these insecticidal toxins were found to be presynaptic calcium channel blockers and since calcium ions are vital for transmission of nerve impulses across synapses they have the effect of blocking motor nerve pathways rather than stimulating them as funnel-web toxins do.
 Why they do not have a similar action on calcium ion channels in humans and other vertebrates appears not to be known.